navdhakar/6502cpu/README.md

-this is 6502 cpu emulator,
+this is 6502 cpu emulator, that can run assembly programs,

-base emulator was picked from here: https://github.com/bzotto/MCS6502 this repo contains memory implementation for this cpu also wrote little code that can be executed on the cpu
+base emulator was picked from here: https://github.com/bzotto/MCS6502

+this repo contains memory implementation, programs loading functionality for this cpu.

 6502 CPU specs: